 One of the most obvious reasons period education is important for everyone regardless of gender is to gain a scientific understanding of how bodies work.
 Getting to grips with what the menstrual cycle is and knowing the implications of it.
 Understanding fertility, pregnancy and periods, will normalise what these are and what they mean.
 Teaching boys how periods and the menstrual cycle works helps them better understand the importance and practicalities of safe sex and contraception, which could help prevent unwanted pregnancies when they are older.

 It will also better equip them for understanding problems and issues that can be experienced.
 For example, what period products are available, or how to reduce cramps.
 This will be handy when they will encounter periods directly and indirectly throughout their lives.
 Whether it be with family members, partners, colleagues or complete strangers – many of us menstruate!
-We don’t know about you, but boys knowing what they can do to help ease our pain or which products we might need them to pick up from the store goes a long way in our books.
+We don’t know about you, but boys knowing what they can do to help ease our pain or which period products we might need them to pick up from the store goes a long way in our books.

 Ok, close your eyes for a second and imagine a world where periods weren’t a taboo.
 Did you see it?
 Was it bliss?
 For as long as we can remember, periods have been a punchline for the boys in school, and if you’re really unlucky, men in our adult lives also view periods with disgust.
 Over 90% of girls worry about going to school during their time of the month.
 Contributing to this is boys who lack understanding of periods and resort to humour, poking fun at girls with period-related jokes and sniggers.
 These jokes might seem harmless, but they perpetuate shame in young girls.
 This can lead to girls missing school and sacrificing their education, potentially stunting their career opportunities and self-image.